udanielnogueira/future-hope/README.md

 # Future Hope
-A "True or False" game quiz using pygame.
+A "True or False" quiz game created with pygame.